centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 - Ability to add products to a wishlist
 - Ability to remove products from a wishlist

+## Reasons customers love wishlists

+- Saving items for later so that they are not lost or forgotten
+- Tracking items that are currently out of the shopper's price range but might be on sale in the future
+- Creating lists for special events such as a holiday or a birthday

+While these are important reasons for customers, the additional benefit of the wishlist is that it allows e-comm merchants to limit cart abandonment by encouraging customers to use the wishlist for item organization instead of using the cart.
+This is because a large part of shoppers use the cart with an intention to organize items for later purchasing, essentially as a wishlist, which is reflected in high cart abandonment rate.
+Customer wishlists feature allows users to add products to the list in one click, review those items at a later time, and track the prices and other information.

 ## What is required to enable Customer wishlists?

-Currently, the Customer wishlists feature is available in CheckoutAPI under the feature flag.
-Please contact our support to request enabling the feature.

-## How does Customer wishlists work?

-Customer wishlists feature allows users to add products to the list in one click, review those items at a later time, and track the prices and other information.
+For now, the wishlist feature is only available in our Checkout API.
+It needs Frontend implementation to work.
+Here is how to implement it in your Frontend.

+## Wishlist functionalities

 ### Which products can be added to the wishlist?

-All products are possible to add to the wishlist, including the out-of-stock ones.
-The lone exception is that flexible bundles are not possible to add to the wishlist.
-Currently, the wishlist supports 10,000 products in a single wishlist.
+All products can be added to the wishlist, including the ones currently out of stock.
+The only exception is flexible bundles.
+Currently, the wishlist feature supports up to 10000 products in a single wishlist.

+### One wishlist per shopper

+Each shopper can have one wishlist connected to their account on your website.
+Your shopper must be logged in.
+Read here on [how to handle customer registration, login and password reset email flow](/fe-development/fe-elements#customer-registration-and-login).

+### Allow customers to add products to their wishlist

+You can allow customers to add products to the wishlist from any place in the purchasing journey: product listing page, product details page, basket, checkout etc. However, the place from which the end customer adds products to a wishlist is determined by your frontend implementation.
+At the moment, it is only possible to add products to a wishlist one item at a time.

+### Allow customers to remove products from their wishlist

+You can allow customers to remove products from the wishlist.
+Typically this is done from the customer account section on the wishlist level.

-### Getting wishlist information through APIs
+## Getting wishlist information through APIs

 Currently, the functionality supports one wishlist per user.
 The default wishlist can be requested by identifier 0 in the request to get the customer wishlist: